SimpleJdbcMapper.java

 /*

-* Copyright 2025 the original author or authors.
+* Copyright 2025-present the original author or authors.

 *